wdi-infinity/amex-week_07-day_03-Ruby_Classes/README.md

 1. Name your Character

-2. Write a statement indicating the name and location

-3. Call the destination method with a city in Saudi Arabia
+2. Call the destination method with a city in Saudi Arabia

-4. Call the driving_speed method with crazy speed limit as an argument
+3. Call the driving_speed method with crazy speed limit as an argument

-5. Call the speak method with a funny catchphrase as an argument
+4. Call the speak method with a funny catchphrase as an argument

-6. Change your Character name
+5. Change your Character name

-7. Write a statement indicating the new name and location